AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/02-methods.rst

 * :rust:`mut self` (**The Builder** - *takes ownership and allows mutation*)

-  * *Power*: You can change an object you are about to return or discard
+  * *Power*: Can change an object being returned or discard
   * *Usage*: Common "Builder Pattern" for constructing complex objects

 .. raw:: latex